 How Can we Help You?

 Temporomandibular disorders (TMD) are common conditions that affect an estimated 5-12% of the population at some point in their lives.
 The symptoms of TMD can vary significantly, ranging from mild discomfort to severe pain that impacts daily activities, sleep, and overall quality of life.
-Individuals may experience a range of symptoms, including:
+Individuals may experience a range of symptoms with TMJ pain, including:

 - Jaw Pain: Discomfort or pain in the jaw, particularly near the TMJ.